GRWDesign/dPacks-tools/README.md

 # dPacks-tools
 Tools for dPacks

-This is a place where we will be sharing tools we made to help working with Distributed Web (https://dwebs.io/) dPacks.
+This is a place where we will be sharing tools we made to help working with Distributed Web dPacks (https://dwebs.io/).
 Enjoy.

 # Usage and Notes